Lemongrass Oil and Other Natural Remedies for Scabies

 Nutmeg oil contains isoeugenol along with pinene and other compounds.
 Ylang ylang oil doesn’t contain any eugenols, but contains linalool and extraction methods result in nearly 20 percent benzyl benzoate, which could explain its minor ability to deter mites.

-Tea tree oil for scabies
+Tea tree oil and scabies

 Laboratory studies have confirmed that tea tree oil (Melaleuca alternifolia) can also kill scabies mites, in particular, sarcoptes scabiei var hominis.